 But that might be beginning to change.

-The impetus for a new gold-backed monetary system has developed as a consequence of another benefit of reserve currency status: the ability of the government possessing it to hold it as a hammer over the heads of its adversaries.
+The need for a new gold-backed money system has arisen from another benefit of being the reserve currency.
+It is the ability of the possessing government to hold it as a hammer over its adversaries.

-In order to facilitate settlement of dollar-denominated transactions, foreign central banks and other governmental agencies routinely hold US dollar accounts in US banks.
+Foreign central banks and other governmental agencies routinely hold US dollar accounts in US banks.
+They do this to facilitate settlement of dollar-denominated transactions.

-They also use a network called the Society for Worldwide Interbank Financial Telecommunication to settle payments.
-This organization offers over 11,000 financial institutions in more than 200 countries a network enabling them to send and receive payment orders in a secure, standardized format.
+They also use a network called the Society for Worldwide Interbank Financial Telecommunications (SWIFT) to settle payments.
+This organization offers over 11,000 financial institutions a network.
+It operates in more than 200 countries.
+The network lets them send and receive payment orders in a secure, standard format.

 It wasn’t until Russia’s invasion of Ukraine in February 2022 that sanctions took center stage.
 Within days of the invasion being launched, all G-7 countries moved to freeze Russia’s foreign currency reserves – more than $600 billion in all.
 At the same time, SWIFT locked most Russian banks, including the Russian Central Bank, out of its settlement network.

 Thus we weren’t terribly surprised that in April 2022, Russia confirmed its intention to back the ruble with gold and other commodities.
-Russia is one of the world’s largest gold and oil producers and over the last two decades has accumulated official gold reserves of at least 2,300 tons.
+Russia is one of the largest gold and oil producers.
+Over the last two decades, it has accumulated at least 2,300 tons of gold reserves.

 Then there’s BRICS – an acronym for the countries of Brazil, Russia, India, China, and South Africa.
 And at the 14th BRICS summit in June 2022, Chinese President Xi stated in his keynote speech: